jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 The protocol presents significant improvements in the circuit depth and running time, key metrics for chemistry simulation.
 Through systematic hardware enhancements and the integration of error mitigation techniques, we push forward the limit of quantum computational chemistry and successfully scale up the implementation of VQE with an optimised unitary coupled-cluster ansatz.
 We produced high-precision results of the ground-state energy for molecules with error suppression by around two orders of magnitude; remarkably, we achieved chemical accuracy for small molecules.
 Details could be found [here](https://www.nature.com/articles/s41567-024-02530-z).

+Apart from the circuit generation method developed in this work, fast quantum state measurement is crucial.
+This leverages the overlapped grouping method developed [here](https://quantum-journal.org/papers/q-2023-01-13-896/) and [here](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.127.200501).
+Interestingly, the current advanced measurment schemes, like classical shadow method and its variants (derandomised shadow and adaptive shadow), can be understood in the framework presented in the [paper](https://quantum-journal.org/papers/q-2023-01-13-896/) and [paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.127.200501)

 Quantum many-body phenomena
 -----

 I have been interested in interesting many-body phenomena since my undergraduate study.
 I wonder if we could have a better understanding of emergent quantum phenomena in quantum materials, especially high-temperature superconductors and magnetic materials.
-Some related works could be found [here](https://www.nature.com/articles/s41535-023-00604-4).
+In my undergraduate thesis, I explored the microscopic origin of electronic nematic order in iron-selenide-based superconductors.
+Please email me if you are interested in my undergraduate thesis.
+Some related works could be found [here](https://www.nature.com/articles/s41535-023-00604-4) and [here](https://www.sciencedirect.com/science/article/abs/pii/S209592731730628X).